 Although less common than accidental fires, arson is also a significant issue for apartment dwellers, because an attack on just one apartment can put every family in the complex at risk.
 Like any other foreseeable danger, landlords are required to protect their tenants from criminal threats and significant red flags, including signs of a serial arsonist on or near the property.
 Buildings must also be designed to impede the spread of fire from one unit to another.

-Motivations for arson vary and include everything from insurance fraud to a pathological fascination with fire, so an arsonist might set a fire at random, at the home of a perceived enemy, or even in their own home.
+Motivations for arson include everything from insurance fraud to a pathological fascination with fire, so an arsonist might set a fire at random, at the home of a perceived enemy, or even in their own home.
 The latter is what appears to have happened in Bacon County, the day after Christmas of 2019.
 In that case, firefighters were able to contain the blaze to the apartment of the man now charged with starting it, but if the building had been less well-designed, many other families could have been harmed or displaced before help arrived.